jordymeow/ai-engine/readme.txt

 In the Fine Tuning section of AI Engine, you can prepare datasets, manage them, and train new models based on them, in just a few click.

-== Meow Apps + AI ==
+== My Dream for AI ==

-I am really excited about the amazing possibilities that AI technology brings to the world of online content creation.
-I believe that by working together, AI and humans can create something truly special.
-However, I don't want to see a boring web full of robot-generated content.
-Instead, I want AI to be used to boost and amplify the unique voice of human creators.
-New voices will be heard, new ideas will be shared, and new perspectives will be explored.
-Together, let's do this! 💕
+I am thrilled about the endless opportunities that AI brings.
+But, at the same time, I can't help but hope for a world where AI is used for good, and not just to dominate the web with generated content.
+My dream is to see AI being utilized to enhance our productivity, empower new voices to be heard (because let's be real, not everyone is a native speaker or may have challenges when it comes to writing), and help us save time on tedious tasks so we can spend more precious moments with our loved ones and the world around us.
+I will always advocate this, and I hope you do too! 💕

 == Open AI ==